dictu-lang/Dictu/docs/docs/random.md

 ### Random.select(iterable)

-Returns a value randomly selected from the list
+Returns a value randomly selected from the list.

 ```js
 Random.select([2, 4, 6])  // 6